 Purposive sampling was utilised to recruit a support network from faith-based organizations, the community, hospitals, and government organizations.
 The in-depth interview samples were acquired using a convenience sampling technique.
-With a research assistant's help, fourteen respondents that met the inclusion criteria, and who were willing to share their perceptions consented to be recruited.
-The number comprised three community leaders, three religious' leaders, three health care professionals, and five policy implementers.
-This is solely to obtain data from people of different social positions for a more comprehensive representation.
+With the help of a research assistant, fourteen respondents who were willing to share their perceptions were recruited.
+The number comprised of three community leaders, three religious' leaders, three health professionals and five policy implementers.
+This is solely to obtain data from people of different social positions for a wider representation.